The Hot Spot: Reception

 The Hot Spot had its world premiere at the 1990 Toronto International Film Festival.
 Director Dennis Hopper felt that stars Don Johnson and Virginia Madsen were not as enthusiastic in promoting the film as he would have liked.
 Hopper said of Johnson that "He says he's not going to do anything for this picture until he reads the reviews."
-Johnson claims that he was unable to do promotion because he was shooting the film Harley Davidson and the Marlboro Man with Mickey Rourke.
+Johnson claims that he was unable to do promotion because he was shooting the film Harley Davidson and the Marlboro Man.
 Of Madsen, Hopper claimed that she "was very embarrassed" by the amount of her on-screen nudity.
 The film was released on October 12, 1990, in 23 theaters, grossing US$112,188 in its opening weekend.
 The film grossed only $1.2 million in the North American market, far less than the cost of its production.

 The Hot Spot received generally positive reviews from critics.
-Rotten Tomatoes gives it a 70% rating at based on reviews from 27 critics.
+Rotten Tomatoes gives it a 71% rating at based on reviews from 28 critics.
 Roger Ebert gave the film three out of four stars and wrote, "Only movie lovers who have marinated their imaginations in the great B movies from RKO and Republic will recognize The Hot Spot as a superior work in an old tradition."
 In her review for The New York Times, Janet Maslin wrote, "Mr. Hopper's direction is tough and stylish, in effective contrast with the sunny look of Ueli Steiger's cinematography."
 USA Today gave the film two-and-a-half stars out of four and wrote, "In other words, Hopper's direction isn't any great shakes, and the wrap-up is somewhat confusing, but this film does make you want to go skinny-dipping with someone else's mate."
 In his review for The Washington Post, Desson Howe wrote, "Hot Spot will never go down as timeless, neoclassic noir.
 But, with its Hopperlike moments, over-the-top performances and infectious music, it carries you along for a spell."
 Entertainment Weekly gave the film a "B" rating and Owen Gleiberman wrote, "Hopper still hasn't learned how to pace a movie, but working from Charles Williams' 1952 novel Hell Hath No Fury he comes up with a reasonably diverting hothouse yarn."